 Also, the turbine supports did not stand evenly on the foundation.
 This also contributed to the vibration problems.
 The rotors, diaphragms and bearings were shipped to the workshop in Zwijndrecht for inspections and thorough corrections.
 The rotating parts were balanced at nominal speed in MP’s high speed balancing machine.

 In meantime, the team on site fixed the problems with the turbine supports.
 The entire turbine was reassembled at the customer’s location and a successful commissioning and start up was done.

 This case clearly shows that postponing minor or major overhauls and delaying spare part orders can cause more problems and lead to more costs than it saves.
 Another conclusion can be drawn as well:

 It is one thing to perform maintenance on a machine that functions well, but it’s a completely different story to do it on a machine that doesn’t work properly.
 Maintenance Partners has experience In both fields.
 It performs the easier replacing of parts to prevent issues on working machines, but also the much harder job of locating problems and solving them.

-For more information about maintenance, repairs or overhauls of steam turbines, call us at+32(0)35417140 or send us a message using the form below:
+For more information about maintenance, repairs or overhauls of steam turbines and other turbomachinery, call us at+32(0)35417140 or send us a message using the form below: